Backbone81/membership/README.md

 - Add metrics to expose what is happening.
 - Add encryption and support multiple encryption keys for key rollover.
 The first key is always used for encryption, all keys are used for decryption.
-- Shutdown of the membership should send a faulty message to propagate the not existing member.
 - Improve test coverage
 - Check where we can replace a slices.Delete with a switch-with-last and reduce size by one.
 - The performance characteristics of the gossip queue is suboptimal.
 When creating a cluster with 16k members, the